soobinrho/deploy-nsustain.com/README.md

 #   https://www.tarsnap.com/pkg-deb.html

 # This is the super privilege key.
 Move this to another device that is
-# secured and use it only when you need it to use the backup archives.
+# secured and use it only when you need it to view and/or restore
-# This key contains all the read, write, and delete privileges, and
+# the backup archives.
+This key contains all the read, write, and delete
-# must not be used unless necessary.
-This way, even if the application
+# privileges.
+This must not be used unless necessary.
+This way, even if
-# server gets compromised, the backups can remain relatively safe.
+# the application server gets compromised, the backups are isolated.
 sudo tarsnap-keygen \
   --keyfile /root/tarsnap_all_privileges.key \
   --passphrased \